mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/creating-clusters/index.md

     As usual, no output is expected upon successfully granting permissions.

-1. <strong>Next, create an options JSON file for this cluster named</strong> `kubernetes2-options.json`<strong>:</strong>

-    This options JSON provides an example of some of the configuration options available, listing some of the variable names and their default values.
+1. Next, create an `options.JSON` file for this cluster named `kubernetes2-options.json`.
+This `options.JSON` file provides an example of some of the configuration options available, listing some of the variable names and their default values.
 In this example, we will be deploying with `"kube_cpus": 1`, instead of the default value of `2`.

     Use the following to create `kubernetes2-options.json`: